Priority Management

 Updating the entity priority level in the modification screen

-In the main entity screen, you can update the priority in the modification screen:
+In the main entity screen, you can update the priority from the modification screen:

 per_entity_001.png per_entity_002.png